Updated: August 11, 2020 | Ilse Lauwens, Marketing Director

-The other way to work with open source platforms is if you have no time, but do have sufficient funds - you can hire someone to do the job for you, using every nook and cranny in platform’s code to make your e-commerce site exactly how you want it to be.
+The other way to work with open source platforms is to have sufficient funds, and maybe less.
+Then you can hire someone to do the job for you, using every nook and cranny in the platform’s code to make your e-commerce site exactly how you want it.

 Magento Community Edition